 - facilitate commissioned research and research-based consultancies; and

 - create an awareness of corporate social responsibility issues.

-The faculty engages with the professional and broader communities through public lectures and a number of other public events by international speakers.
+The School engages with the professional and broader communities through public lectures and a number of other public events by international speakers.
 Most public lectures are held within the Wilkinson Building or utilise other venues on campus.

-Closer relationships with the professional associations have also been forged, with links between the faculty and the AIA (Australian Institute of Architects), PIA (Planning Institute of Australia) and specialist branches of engineering, building, development and design professional bodies.
+Closer relationships with the professional associations have also been forged, with links between the School and the AIA (Australian Institute of Architects), PIA (Planning Institute of Australia) and specialist branches of engineering, building, development and design professional bodies.